High-dimensional Contextual Bandit Problem without Sparsity: Preliminary

 For a covariance matrix $\Sigmai$ for $i \in [K]$ and $k \in [p]$, let $\lambdaik$ be its $k$-th largest eigenvalue, such that $\Sigmai = \sum_{k=1}^p \lambdaik \uik (\uik)^\top$ with order $\lambdainum{1} \geq \lambdainum{2} \geq \cdots \geq \lambdainum{p}$ and eigenvectors $\uik$.
 We define the concept of \textit{effective rank} as

 The first quantity $r_k(\Sigmai)$ is related to the trace of $\Sigmai$, and the second quantity $R_k(\Sigmai)$ is related to the decay rate of the eigenvalues.

-The concept of effective rank is frequently used in high-dimensional matrix analysis \citep{koltchinskii2017concentration}.
+The effective rank is used as a measure of the intrinsic complexity of high-dimensional data, by rigorously capturing a decay rate of eigenvalues.
 If the covariance matrix $\Sigmai$ is an identity matrix of size $p$, then $r_0(\Sigmai)$ and $R_0(\Sigmai)$ are both equal to $p$ (the rank of $\Sigmai$).
 However, we anticipate that these quantities will be less than $p$, which enables learning with fewer samples.
+In Figure \ref{fig:ranks}, we plot of the effective rank in $k$ with certain cases of eigenvalues $\{\lambda_k\}_{k}$ of $\Sigma$.
+Even though $\Sigma$ is full-rank, the effective rank $R_k(\Sigma)$ is sublinear in $k$, which reflects the intrinsic low-complexity of data.